 Remember to be gentle and kind with yourself, allowing yourself the time and space to process your emotions at your own pace, perhaps giving yourself the opportunity for a brief walk around the block or a quiet cuppa before throwing yourself back into the thick of things.

-If you are doing Cognitive Behavioural Therapy (CBT) then it is highly likely that your therapist will give you some recommendations for between sessions tasks (homework) as this is an integral part of the process, and even if they don't, then you can still develop your own helpful between session tasks by making notes on what you have done or by keeping a therapy journal.
+If you are doing Cognitive Behavioural Therapy (CBT) then it is highly likely that your therapist will give you some recommendations for between-session tasks (homework) as this is an integral part of the process, and even if they don't, then you can still develop your own helpful between session tasks by making notes on what you have done or by keeping a therapy journal.

 It's important to remember that this is a process and you are learning new skills.